Twinkle at Woodchurch

 His heir, who was to become Viscount Strangford, was only nine years old when his father died.

-Memorial tablet to the parents of Sir John Furley, who founded the St. John's Ambulance Service.
+Memorial tablet to the parents of Sir John Furley, the humanitarian who played a crucial role in both the Red Cross movement and the foundation of St John Ambulance

 the beautiful east window.